[Re] FairDICE: A Fair Tradeoff in Multi-objective Offline RL: Discussion

 \subsection{Correspondence with original authors}

 In mid January, we sent an e-mail to the corresponding authors of \cite{kim2025fairdice} with questions about the implementation of the discrete experiments and the interpretation of their results.
 In early February, we received a reply, after which we exchanged several e-mails regarding the discrepancies in the public implementation of the experiments in continuous environments.
-In late February, the issues with continuous environments were confirmed, and it became clear that the original authors sought to revise the existing code.
-In early March, we acquired permission to reproduce Fig.\ 2, 4, 5, and 6 from \cite{kim2025fairdice}.
+In late February, the issues with continuous environments were confirmed, and it became clear that the original authors sought to revise the existing code (though this has not yet been done as of early May).
+In early March, we requested and received feedback on the final draft of this report.